 Enterprise accounting software differs from small business accounting software due to the robust accounting tools offered.
 These financial management features provide a larger level of automation to the business, meaning your employees can spend less time doing menial accounting tasks such as recurring invoices/billing/purchases and late payment reminders.

 Many enterprise resource planning (ERP software) tools automate business needs on a level that is on par with enterprise accounting options.
-These management software options will provide all the capabilities of an enterprise accounting option while also providing access to non-financial capabilities such as inventory control, e-commerce integration, and supply chain management.
+These management software options will provide all the capabilities of an enterprise accounting option while providing access to non-financial capabilities such as inventory control, e-commerce integration, and supply chain management.

 Features of Enterprise Accounting Software